Rocky rollout for Warren’s single payer pitch

 Bloomberg: “House Speaker Nancy Pelosi said Friday she expects the Democratic-led impeachment inquiry of President Donald Trump to begin public hearings this month but insisted there’s no deadline to finish the investigation.
 ‘I would assume there would be public hearing in November,’ Pelosi said in a roundtable with Bloomberg reporters and editors.
 Any case that is made to impeach the president ‘has to be ironclad.’ … ‘I don’t know what the timetable will be -- the truth will set us free,’ she said.
 ‘We have not made any decisions on if the president will be impeached.’
 If the House takes a formal vote on articles of impeachment, possibly before the end of the year, it would take a two-thirds majority vote in the Republican-controlled Senate to convict the president, and therefore remove him from office.
 That’s an outcome viewed at this point as highly unlikely.”

-Senior White House aid confirms quid pro quo claims - WaPo: “A White House adviser on Thursday corroborated key impeachment testimony from a senior U.S. diplomat who said last week he was alarmed by efforts to pressure the Ukrainian government to investigate President Trump’s political rivals in exchange for nearly $400 million in military aid.
+Senior White House aide confirms quid pro quo claims - WaPo: “A White House adviser on Thursday corroborated key impeachment testimony from a senior U.S. diplomat who said last week he was alarmed by efforts to pressure the Ukrainian government to investigate President Trump’s political rivals in exchange for nearly $400 million in military aid.
 Tim Morrison, the top Russia and Europe adviser on President Trump’s National Security Council, told House investigators over eight hours of closed-door testimony that the ‘substance’ of his conversations recalled by William B. Taylor Jr., the acting ambassador to Ukraine, was ‘accurate,’ according to his prepared remarks and people familiar with Morrison’s testimony.
 In particular, Morrison verified that Trump’s envoy to the European Union, Gordon Sondland, conveyed to a Ukrainian official that the military aid would be released if the country investigated an energy firm linked to the son of former vice president Joe Biden.”

 Poll: Americans closely divided on removing Trump - WaPo: “As the House moves to a new, more public phase of its impeachment inquiry, the country is sharply divided along partisan lines over whether President Trump should be impeached and removed from office, according to a Washington Post-ABC News poll.
 The poll finds that 49 percent of Americans say the president should be impeached and removed from office, while 47 percent say he should not.
 That finding is almost identical to support for impeachment in a poll by The Post and the Schar School taken earlier in October.
 Among Democrats, support for removing the president from office is overwhelming, with 82 percent in favor and 13 percent opposed.
 Among Republicans, it is almost the reverse, with 82 percent opposed and 18 percent in favor, even as the president’s approval rating reached a new low among members of his party.
 Independents are closely divided, with 47 percent favoring removal and 49 percent opposed.”